 Rounding out the top five, we will hang onto our vintage edition of Winnie-The-Pooh.
 According to family lore, my mother-in-law read this book while pregnant, and that is how my husband came to be named Christopher.

+What are your favorite books from childhood?
 What books from your own kids will you always hang onto?
+Does anybody else hate A Series of Unfortunate Events?